-No company should have a problem providing you with references to previous work.
+No company should have a problem providing you with references to previous work or client success stories via a portfolio.
 Regardless of how smart your contractor seems, you can never really tell how effective he/she will be until you take a look at what they have previously accomplished.
 References will be able to inform you not only of the design talent of your prospect contractor, but also speak to customer service, timeliness and communication skills.

 Insurance is where the rubber really meets the road when it comes to contract work.
 Any company can say that it guarantees its work, but insurance is the fulfillment of this promise.
 If something goes wrong, you need to make sure that your contractor has the appropriate insurance to have it fixed.
 Otherwise, you may be stuck with the bill for an accident that occurred through no fault of your own.